 Aside from our collection of historic steam and diesel locomotives, coaches and wagons, the Railway has plenty for you to see and do during your visit.

 The paper mill used to be located on what is now Morrisons and its car park & petrol station.
 The last remaining part of the mill (other than the Railway!) is the short bridge over The Wall (the entrance road to the station) at the end of our site.
 This used to carry trains into the mill from both the transfer sidings and the wharf.
 The bare remains of the wharf can be seen below our site, at the end of Milton Creek and is home to the Skatepark, Dolphin Barge Museum and Raybel (a Thames sailing barge – current being restored).
 The present Sittingbourne Retail Park used to be warehouses and even an engine shed existed here but this is all long gone.

 The track out of the platform is on a steep incline so the steam locomotive will make lots of noise pulling the train up onto the first bridge, it may even slip if the rails are wet or greasy.
 The bridge over The Wall indicates the start of the kilometre-long Milton Regis Viaduct, which turned 100 years old in 2015.
 The train travels slowly over the Viaduct and its 118 spans and 5 bridges, giving a unique perspective of the area.
-Originally the Viaduct crossed many roads and weaved between terraced housing and Milton Creek forming this strange, curvy route out of town!
+Originally the Viaduct crossed several roads and weaved between terraced housing and Milton Creek forming this strange, curvy route out of town!

 The last section of viaduct is straight and leads onto a high embankment where the only intermediate station can be found – Milton Regis (Asda) Halt.
-This station is accessed through a gate from the car park of Asda, it has been closed since late 2012 due to severe vandalism.
+This station is accessed through a gate from the car park of Asda but has been closed since late 2012 due to severe vandalism.

 This area used to be the location of Midway Sidings, where trains would wait their turn to cross the Viaduct to Sittingbourne.
 Short trains hauled by the smaller locomotives were connected together here for bigger locos to take them onwards to Kemsley Mill or Ridham Dock.